McDaan/general/namada/README.md

     --amount 100 \
     --signing-keys test
 ```
-Note: here I used a newly created key to be the signer and gas payer.
+Note: here I used a newly created implicit address `test` to be the signer and gas payer.
 I just tried signing with the validator key (*mandragora-validator-key* in this case) and it works too.

 Checking shielded balance (*testmasp2*)
 ```